Henry Smith

 Palo Alto, CA 94305

-I am interested in probabilistic machine learning (probabilistic ML) and, more generally, stochastic processes.
-As a PhD student, I hope to expand scientific understanding of modern machine learning algorithms so that they may be applied with greater confidence.
-I am especially excited by the issues of model interpretability and sample efficiency.
+I am interested in applied probability and probabilistic machine learning (probabilistic ML); I am especially excited about continuous-time latent variable models.
+As a PhD student, I hope to advance scientific understanding of modern machine learning models and algorithms so they may be applied with greater confidence.

 News